 Burnt Non Stick Pan

 2. With a non metallic utensil, remove any food particles from the burnt non stick pan.

-4. Wash normally with little detergent, a soft nylon scrubber, sponge, or paper towel.
+5. Wash normally with little detergent, use a soft non-abrasive nylon scrubber, sponge, or paper towel to gently scrub away the residue.

+Burnt Non Stick Pan